inferless/inferless_tutorials/text_generation/DeciLM-7B/README.md

 # Tutorial - Deploy DeciLM-7B using Inferless

-Check out [this tutorial](https://app.gitbook.com/o/n3Et76kSUOGbJXGsk4wi/s/TQT9sHvr0xDP8wI4nT8O/) which will guide you through the process of deploying a DeciLM-7B model using Inferless.
+Check out [this tutorial](https://tutorials.inferless.com/~/changes/BjDKNpYSU2dIwBTKfNxC?r=Sx8PZOdd24ZQAP3ZnHxv) which will guide you through the process of deploying a DeciLM-7B model using Inferless.

 ## TL;DR - Deploy DeciLM-7B using Inferless:
 - Deployment of Deploy DeciLM-7B model using [bitsandbytes](https://github.com/TimDettmers/bitsandbytes).

-- By using the AutoGPTQ, you can expect an average latency of 5.04 sec, generating an average of 41.99 tokens/sec and an average cold start time of 9.76sec using an A100 GPU(80GB).
+- By using the bitsandbytes, you can expect an average latency of 9.25 sec, generating an average of 23.18 tokens/sec where each token took 43.12 ms and an average cold start time of 9.85sec using an A100 GPU(80GB).
 - Dependencies defined in config.yaml.
 - GitHub/GitLab template creation with app.py and config.yaml.
 - Model class in app.py with initialize, infer, and finalize functions.